juji-io/docs/docs/why-ai-chatbots.md

 Non-AI chatbots focus on automating simple tasks (e.g., broadcasting messages) with little intelligence, while AI chatbots focus on automating tasks, including complex tasks that involve highly diverse user interactions, with a human touch.
-The table below summaries the key differences between the two and their suitable applications, respectively.
+The table below summarizes the key differences between the two and their suitable applications, respectively.